 Why Do Hens Lay Unfertilized Eggs?

 Hens ovulate for the same reason female humans do: to reproduce.
 In chickens, the ovary is a cluster of developing ova, or yolks.
 Female human ovaries also contain developing eggs.
 In women, a mature egg is released from the ovary once a month.
-If the egg becomes fertilized, it attaches to the wall of the uterus and begins to form an embyro.
+If the egg becomes fertilized, it attaches to the wall of the uterus and begins to form an embryo.
 If the egg is not fertilized, it is eliminated.
-This happens roughly two weeks before menstruation, which is the shedding of the uterine lining, a process which exacts a heavy toll on the female body.
-Although chickens do not menstruate, the cycle of creating and passing much larger eggs relative to their body size is arguably even more physically taxing, especially in modern hens who have been bred to produce such unnaturally high rates of eggs.
+This happens roughly two weeks before menstruation (the shedding of the uterine lining), a process which exacts a heavy toll on the female body.
+Although chickens do not menstruate (and thus their eggs are not “chicken periods” as is sometimes asserted), the cycle of creating and passing much larger eggs relative to their body size and weight is arguably even more physically taxing, especially in modern hens who have been bred to produce such unnaturally high rates of eggs.

 How Many Eggs Do Chickens Lay?